marinasundstrom/todo-app/docs/design.md

 Here are some concepts in this application that are worth knowing about:

 * **Domain objects** are objects that represent objects or concepts in the business domain, or problem domain.
+This includes Entities, Aggregates, and Value Objects.

+* **Repositories** purpose is to retrieve and persist Aggregates.

 * **Feature** is a distinctive piece of functionality within the application.
 What defines the feature is the area it deals with.
 Structurally, it is a logical grouping of artifacts that participate in that feature, like Requests, Handlers, Controllers etc.